metabase/metabase/docs/actions/introduction.md

 ## What are actions?

-Actions let you write parameterized SQL that can then be attached to buttons, clicks, or even added on the page as form elements.
-Use actions to update your data based on user input or values on the page.
+Actions let you write parameterized SQL that writes back to your database.
+Actions can be attached to buttons on dashboards to create custom workflows.
+You can even publicly share the parameterized forms they generate to collect data.

-Have fun, and try not to break anything.
+Here are a few ideas for what you can do with actions:

+- Create a customer feedback form and embed it on your website.
+- Mark the customer you’re viewing in a dashboard as a VIP.
+- Let team members remove redundant data.

 ## Enabling actions